Translate this page :

 Doing courses as a service user, made Jo realise that she wants to do more studying and that she was interested in Mental Health.
 Jo’s involvement with Together, as well as completing these courses, gave her the confidence to do an Introduction to Counselling course which she really loved.
 Jo then went on and did a yearlong counselling skills course, which was the first time she’d studied graduate level training since university as a teenager.
 She had the confidence to do something she hadn’t done in years.

-Since becoming Peer Support Worker.
+Since becoming Peer Support Worker

 Jo re-did the Peer Support training and completed the essential training that Together provides.
 Jo has enjoyed having the learning take place online, it has helped to have information in chunks and have time to reflect and practice in between sessions.
 Before, it was a lot of travelling to get to classroom and then a lot of information to receive at once.